-- Currently have tax-exempt status under Internal Revenue Code (IRC) Section 501(c)(3) organization and public charities under IRS Section 509 (a).
-Organizations without tax exempt status will only be considered if operating under a fiscal sponsor with tax exempt status under IRS Section 501(c)(3).
+- Currently have tax-exempt status under Internal Revenue Code (IRC) Section 501(c)(3) as a nonprofit organization, and/or under IRS Section 509 (a) as a public charity.
+Organizations without tax exempt status may be considered only if operating under a fiscal sponsor that has tax exempt status under IRS Section 501(c)(3).

 - Be located within Fairfield County or directly benefit residents of Fairfield County.